appclacks/cabourotte-website/content/installation/monitoring/_index.md

 Metrics prefixed by `go` are golang internal metrics.

+## Tracing

+You can enable [Opentelemetry traces](https://opentelemetry.io/docs/concepts/signals/traces/).
+You can for example use the `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` to configure the endpoint.
+See the [environment variable list](https://opentelemetry.io/docs/specs/otel/configuration/sdk-environment-variables/) in the Opentelemetry documentation.

 ## Health endpoints

 Cabourotte provides the `/health` and `/healthz` endpoints.
 You can use them to check if Cabourotte is started or not.